gdcc/dataverse-kubernetes/docs/development/index.rst

 .. tip::

-  This document is primarily targeted at people developing the Dataverse application on a Kubernetes platform, run CI jobs or similar.
+  This section is primarily targeted at people developing the Dataverse application on a Kubernetes platform, run CI jobs or similar.

 =================